 To determine these key points, landowners have three options: They can conduct an operational field survey, use data from a previously approved operational field survey, or work with a modeled end of perenniality (EOP).
-Modeled EOP data is available from ODF on its forest practices planning website (oregon.gov/odf/working/pages/fpa.aspx) or in FERNS, no later than July 2025.
-For a detailed explanation of the stream surveying process, see page 95.
+When modeled EOP data is available from ODF, it will be found via the forest practices planning website (oregon.gov/ odf/working/pages/fpa.aspx) or in FERNS.
+For a detailed explanation of the stream surveying process, see page 98.